ty-porter/RGBMatrixEmulator/README.md

 pixel_style            (String):  Style of the emulated LED.
 Supported pixel styles are "square", "circle", and "real".
 Some display adapters do not support all options and will revert to a supported style. pixel_glow             (Integer): Amount of glow to add to pixels.
 Currently only supported by "real" pixel style.
 Must be an integer >= 0. display_adapter        (String):  Display adapter for the emulator.
-See Display Adapters section for details. suppress_font_warnings (Boolean): Suppress BDF font parsing errors, such as for missing characters. browser                (Dict):    Additional configuration options for the "browser" display adapter.
+See Display Adapters section for details. icon_path              (Path):    Relative path to a custom icon file (PNG, ICO, JPG/JPEG, etc.).
+If not set, the emulator window uses the default RGBME icon. emulator_title         (String):  Custom title to display at the top of the emulator window.
+If not set, RGBME uses default debug text. suppress_font_warnings (Boolean): Suppress BDF font parsing errors, such as for missing characters. browser                (Dict):    Additional configuration options for the "browser" display adapter.
 Does nothing for other adapters. port                 (Integer): Port for the rendering server to attach to.
 Example: http://localhost:8888